+In case of time change, the latest official notification shall prevail.

 VIII.
 Evaluation criteria

 The LDA judging criteria system includes three dimensions of innovation, user and business: first, the core criteria, emphasizing "creative thinking", including factors such as design concept innovation and culture; second, the design criteria, emphasizing "user experience", including factors such as product design, function and art; and third, the business criteria, emphasizing "commercial value", including factors such as business and sustainability.